dscc-admin-ch/lomas/docs/source/server_managing_dataset.rst

 If the dataset is stored externally and can be directly downloaded online.

 3. Remote dataset (S3)
-If the dataset is stored externally on a s3 instance (minio, aws, etc.)
+If the dataset is stored externally on a s3 instance (garage, aws, etc.)

 Once the type of dataset is figured out, one can modify the file `dataset_collection.yaml` in the folder `server/data/collections`.